tytydraco/yessleep/out/I_wish_I_never_asked_the_question_Where_do_all_the_smart_kids_go.md

 Or where *part* of him was.

 When a needle was forced into the back of my neck, I was told I was going to be part of something amazing; the world's very first sentient AI.
-I would be given a me body, a *better* body, while my mind would be donated to the program.
+I would be given a new body, a *better* body, while my mind would be donated to the program.

 I was going to help people, they told me, showing me what my new body would look like.
 There was no flesh, only metallic twisted bones and steel.
 “But will I feel it?”
 I asked them, to which they ignored me, only flashing sympathetic smiles.